Skip to content

 Borrow from the Stoics

-Agilists think like modern-day Stoics.
+Agilists think like modern-day Stoics - not cold, but trained.

 A few tools worth adopting: